SyedKumailHussainNaqvi/pepTrans/examples sequence based prediction/README.md

 The `examples_sequence_based_prediction/` directory contains example input sequence files, automatically generated ProtT5 embedding files, and example outputs for running pepTrans directly from raw peptide and protein sequences.

-These examples demonstrate the updated end-to-end inference workflow introduced in the revised version of pepTrans:
+These examples demonstrate the end-to-end inference workflow of pepTrans:

 ```text
 Peptide and Protein Sequences